A Night for All Souls is a free event about honouring the dead in October on the weekend before Halloween at Vancouver’s Mountain View Cemetery.

 The event used to be sponsored by the City of Vancouver.
 It was free to attend and all were welcome.

 At the event you would have seen a fair number of people plus candles flickering in the darkness, illuminated shrines and musicians playing contemplative music.
-It wasn’t a huge event, but several hundred people typically attended.
+It wasn’t a big event, but several hundred people typically attended.

-Curated by artists Paula Jardine and Marina Szijarto, the series of events developed out of the organizers’ work together with Public Dreams which is the same organization that puts on the Parade of Lost Souls which is also Halloween-related and usually takes place on the Saturday closest to October 31st.
+Presented by artists Paula Jardine and Marina Szijarto, the series of events developed out of the organizers’ work together with Public Dreams which is the same organization that puts on the Parade of Lost Souls which is also Halloween-related and usually takes place on the Saturday closest to October 31st.

-Tips and Advice
+Tips & Advice

 Below are some tips and suggestions to help you make the most of your Night for All Souls experience.